 Clean the air filter before adjusting the carburetor fuel mixture because the mixture will be too rich if you do it with a dirty filter.
 Replace the filter, start the saw and turn the "T" screw counterclockwise to increase the fuel mixture and the idle speed; turning the screw counterclockwise decreases both.
 You've achieved the proper fuel mixture when the engine idles smoothly but the chain doesn't spin.

 You adjust the high-speed screw in the same way while keeping the throttle fully engaged, but misadjusting this screw can burn out the engine.
-Instead of making the adjustment yourself, take the saw to an authorized technician who can do the job properly, using a tachometer.
+Instead of making the adjustment yourself, Poulan Pro chainsaw factory carb settings should be adjusted by an authorized technician who can do the job properly, using a tachometer.